blowb/blowb-doc/appendices/why-our-server.rst

   - Prosody and other free XMPP software for instant messaging,
   - ... (a longer list is `available <https://en.wikipedia.org/wiki/List_of_free_software_web_applications>`_)

-It looks like it is completely possible to set up our own server.
+It looks like it is completely possible to deploy service using our own server.
 However, by the time this document was written, there were no comprehensive documents showing how to set up these software integrally.
-For this reason, the Blowb project was started, which is a free document project on setting up these free software more integrally than each individual server software's own document.
+For this reason, the Blowb project was started.

 .. _free software: https://www.gnu.org/philosophy/free-sw.html